 These two senior-level courses bring together about 30 students from different disciplines who work together in small teams to develop 2-D and 3-D games and/or mobile apps.
 The class reflects the realities of the industry: people with diverse talents collaborating together to meet a deadline.

 Most mobile, social and casual games are 2-D games.
 Why not learn how to make them for the rapidly growing mobile, social and casual game markets?
 Teams of five to seven students come together to create 2-D games to show prospective employers and the world.

 3-D games are the standard of the AAA game industry.
 While more complex to create, 3-D games are more immersive than 2-D games and are, for many game studios, more lucrative.
 Learn how to make 3-D games in small teams of five to seven students while learning the common practices and processes of game studios.

-For more information visit the Game and Mobile Media Applications (GAMMA) Program's website.
+For more information visit the Game Development and Design Program's website.